 In May 2020, we were named in an action related to the Chabad of Poway synagogue shooting that took place in April 2019.
 The complaint was filed in the Superior Court of the State of California, for the County of San Diego - Central, and asserts claims against us for product liability, unfair competition, negligence, and public nuisance.
 The plaintiffs allege they were present at the synagogue on the day of the incident and suffered physical and/or emotional injury.
 The plaintiffs seek compensatory and punitive damages, attorneys' fees, and injunctive relief.
 In September 2020, we filed a demurrer and motion to strike, seeking to dismiss plaintiffs' complaint.
-In July 2021, the court granted our motion in part, and reversed it in part, ruling that (1) the PLCAA barred plaintiffs' product liability action; (2) plaintiffs did not have standing to maintain an action under the Unfair Competition Law for personal injury related damages, but gave plaintiffs had alleged that we violated 18 U.S.C.
+In July 2021, the court granted our motion in part, and reversed it in part, ruling that (1) the PLCAA barred plaintiffs' product liability action; (2) plaintiffs did not have standing to maintain an action under the Unfair Competition Law for personal injury related damages, but gave plaintiffs leave to amend to plead an economic injury; and (3) the PLCAA did not bar plaintiffs' ordinary negligence and public nuisance actions because plaintiffs had alleged that we violated 18 U.S.C.
 Section 922(b)(4), which generally prohibits the sale of fully automatic "machineguns."
 In August 2021, we filed a Petition for Writ of Mandate in the Court of Appeal of the State of California, Fourth Appellate District, Division One.
-In September 2021, the Court granted our motion, for Summary judgment.
-On May 12, 2023, we filed a motion for summary judgment.
+In September 2021, the Court of Appeal denied our appeal.
+In February 2022, the court consolidated the case with three related cases, in which we are not a party.
+In March 2022, the court granted our motion, dismissing plaintiffs' Unfair Competition Law claim, without further leave to amend.
+Discovery is ongoing.
+On February 28, 2023, we filed a motion for summary judgment.
 On May 5, 2023, plaintiffs filed their opposition to our motion for summary judgment.
-On May 12, 2023, we filed a motion for summary judgment.
-On May 19, 2023, the court denied our motion for summary judgment.
-On May 19, 2023, the court denied our motion for summary judgment.
+On May 12, 2023, we filed our reply to plaintiffs' opposition to our motion for summary judgment.
 On May 19, 2023, the court denied our motion for summary judgment without prejudice, and allowed plaintiffs time for additional, limited discovery.
 A hearing on our renewed motion for summary judgment is set for January 12, 2024, and the trial date has been moved to August 30, 2024.